noahtakadanobaba/Hbbillns/README.md

 That means:

-- BY: Credit must be given to you, the creator.
+- BY: Credit must be given to me, the creator (Noah takadanobaba).
 - NC: Only noncommercial use of your work is permitted.
 - SA: Adaptations must be shared under the same terms.